 The History of Embroidery Art in Vietnam

-In Vietnam, embroidered painting is considered as a long-standing handicraft.
+Embroidered painting is considered as a long-standing handicraft in Vietnamese paintings.
 In the early 17th century, the embroidery marked the first turning point in the history of formation and development.
 Mr. Le Cong Hanh (1606 – 1961) learned this form of art from China.
 Then he combined experience and techniques of embroidery painting to popularize this art form to Vietnamese people.
 Embroidery products were made on fabric material with the creativity of Vietnamese artists.
 At that time, the threads were manually dyed with natural materials such as indigo, dioscorea, luscious,…

 Nowadays, with the richness and variety of the material (fabric, thread) and the creativity of the artisan, Vietnamese embroidery has increasingly asserted its position.
 An embroidered picture is made not merely about the needle but it also marks the ups and downs of time.
 Through an embroidered picture, the viewer can see the profound value that it brings: the rustic, simple beauty of the Vietnamese people, the cultural identity of the country or the enthusiasm of the artist.
 Some famous embroidered paintings are Portrait of Uncle Ho; A girl beside the loom; The mouse’s wedding…